Skip to content

 You’ll find numerous suspension bridges, flowing streams, and information boards to learn about the area, as well as a small cafe to grab a bite to eat.

-For the more adventurous, this is the perfect spot to take a leap of faith and tick a bungee jump of your bucket list.
+For the more adventurous, this is the perfect spot to take a leap of faith and tick a bungee jump off your bucket list.
 You’ll free-fall off the cliff face and plunge toward the river…yikes, far too terrifying for us!

-DURATION: 2-3 hours
+Duration: 2-3 hours

 A popular hiking route in Blyde River Canyon is the Hippo Trail.
 It’s a 14 km out-and-back route that allows you to explore the surface of the canyon and follow the river.